ionut-damian/udct_carnd_end2end/writeup.md

 #### 3. Creation of the Training Set & Training Process

-To capture good driving behavior, I first recorded two laps on track one using center lane driving.
-Here is an example image of center lane driving:
+To capture good driving behavior, I first recorded two laps on track one while driving in the center of the lane, but also cutting corners from time to time.

-Then I repeated this process on track two in order to get more data points.

 I also augmented the data set by also including the left and right camera images as well as flipping all images (see example below).
 This yielded me with 10518 samples for the first track.
 The set was split 80-20 for training and validation.

 ![alt text][image2]